Nelson Cruz, Taylor Rogers and Twins play waiting game

 Cruz has a large workout facility on his compound, so he has no problem getting the workouts he needs.
 Other Twins have had to fend for themselves, which has been tricky since many health clubs in the United States have been closed.
 They rise in the morning, work out then figure out what to do for the rest of the day.

-Some have families to spend time with, but Rogers mentioned he has been staying away from his father, Scott — the operations chief for West Metro Fire and Rescue in nearby Lakewood, Colo. — because he has to be mindful of what and who his father comes into contact with while on the job.
+Some have families to spend time with, but Rogers mentioned he has been staying away from his father, Scott — the operations chief for West Metro Fire and Rescue in nearby Lakewood, Colo. — because he has to be mindful of what and whom his father comes into contact with while on the job.

 Just like millions of people, they are looking for ways to spend their time because of the threat of the coronavirus.